Transilvania International Film Festival

 Romanian Days Award: Debut (going towards the selected winner).

-2. Foreign and Romanian entries in the Official Competition must not have been screened in Romania.
+2. Foreign and Romanian entries in the Official Competition and What’s Up, Doc? competition must not have been screened in Romania.

 3. National premieres have priority in the Romanian Days section.

-4. Screening materials must be on DCP or HD files.
+4. Screening materials must be on DCP or HD digital files.

 5. As films are presented in the original language with Romanian and English subtitling as necessary, selected films must provide an English (or, in exceptional cases, French) dialogue list in a customary electronic format (.srt, .stl, .sub, .ssa, etc, but not .pdf or .xls) which includes time codes.

-6. The festival does not provide screening fees for films in the competitive sections of TIFF (the Official Competition, Romanian Days, FIPRESCI, and Shadows Shorts).
+6. The festival does not provide screening fees for films in the competitive sections of Transilvania IFF (the Official Competition, What's up, doc?, Romanian Days).

 Screening rights-holders (producers or distributors) must fill in the submission form on the Eventival.eu platform.
-TIFF regulations and submission forms can be found at: https://vp.eventival.eu/tiff/2019.
+Transilvania IFF regulations and submission forms can be found at: vp.eventival.eu/tiff/2022.
 Online screener links including usernames or passwords can be inserted in the submission forms.

 Please note that national Romanian premieres are given priority in the selection process in all sections.